espinozahector/RCC-ACM/README.md

 # RCC-ACM :computer:
 # Club Meetings Monday and Wedesdays from 1pm - 3pm in MLK Lab
 Preparing for the ACM Competition hosted @ RCC.
 For old competition problem sets or more info.
 [SoCalcontest.org](http://socalcontest.org/current/index.shtml)
-Start here for simple to harder problems.
+Start here to practice [In order from novice to expert]
   - Recommend signing up on [codeforces.com](http://codeforces.com/)
   - Attempt to solve these problems. *Answers are in [codeforces file](https://github.com/espinozahector/RCC-ACM/tree/master/CodeForces)*
   - 1. [Watermelon](http://codeforces.com/problemset/problem/4/A)